vulbyte/rhino-html_visual_novel_engine/README.md

   using a weakly typed language, your inputs should always be checked and sanitized, never expect your inputs to be complaint.

 ---

+## IMPORTANT!

+- due to this beign pre-1.0, there are many features that are inconsistent/missing. such as: testing currently only supports global testing, and not partial testing.